 - Tramadol: Ultram and Ultracet are common brand names for tramadol.

-If you or a loved one are struggling with addiction and need help with opioid use disorder treatment, we invite you to contact our staff at Waismann Treatment.
-Our experienced team of doctors and healthcare providers focuses on the individuals who trust us with their care—not on just the disorder they’re living with.
+If you or a loved one struggles with addiction and needs help with opioid use disorder treatment, we invite you to contact our staff at Waismann Treatment.
+Moreover, our experienced team of doctors and healthcare providers focuses on the individuals who trust us with their care—not on just the disorder they’re living with.

 By understanding each patient’s unique needs, beliefs, goals, health history, and values, we’re able to craft an effective, efficient, and empathetic treatment plan that can help them find relief from the grips of addiction and dependency.
 Contact us today to find out how we can help you or your loved one’s journey toward recovery and wellness.